Since May 2018, every organization that processes personal data must take account of the General Data Protection Regulation (GDPR).

 Can use a network of consultants with very broad experience in the field of GDPR implementation.

-Can achieve a competitive advantage from careful data protection.
+Achieve a competitive advantage by applying accurate data protection.